robscharf/robscharf.github.io/content/posts/april-28.md

 * Overwriting existing files on a server
 * Uploading and Executing Shells on a server
-* Bypassing Client-Side filtering
+* Bypassing Client-side filtering
-* Bypassing various kinds of Server-Side filtering
+* Bypassing various kinds of Server-side filtering
 * Fooling content type validation checks

 ## Task 3 - General Methodology